9hozt/ctf-write-up/2023-tenable/re/brickbreaker/README.md

 ![offset](./img/offset.png)

 Using my favorite disassembler [Binary Ninja](https://binary.ninja/) the rom can be properlly mapped to the extracted address and offset.
-The only probleme is that Binary Ninja does not support armv9 instructions set (yet? :D) so I will work with armv7 which is quite close to armv9.

 ![binja](./img/binja.png)